 some teach.
 The liver stores some

 of the sugars and fatty acids and converts some of them to other forms and

 structures such as proteins and cholesterol.

-The liver. in most people, does not function optimally, although blood tests may indicate “normal” liver activity.
+The liver. in most people, does not function well, although blood tests may indicate “normal” liver activity.
 The main reasons are two:

-2. The oxidation rate is too sluggish.
-This impairs the liver’s activities, slowing all chemical reactions a little bit.
+3. The oxidation rate is often too slow.
+This impairs the liver’s activities by slowing down chemical reactions and detoxification in the liver.